tcassar/settle/write_up/Evaluation.md

 ## 1) An RSA implementation that will allow the signing, and verification, of transactions

 To attempt to demonstrate that I had met this requirement to my end user, I decided to show him an example of message tampering within the app.
-I had him register for an account, and create a transaction in which he owed me money
+I had him register for an account, and create a transaction in which he owed me £10

 ## 2) A way to settle the debts of the group in as few as possible (heuristically speaking) monetary transfers